sungsoo-ahn/2025/_posts/2025-04-28-Deterministic-Diffusion-Models.md

 In recent years, diffusion models, a novel category of deep generative models <d-cite key="JiangMLF2021"></d-cite>, have made significant strides in producing high-quality, high-resolution images.
 Notable examples include GLIDE <d-cite key="nichol2022glidephotorealisticimagegeneration"></d-cite>, DALLE-2 <d-cite key="ramesh2022hierarchicaltextconditionalimagegeneration"></d-cite>, Imagen <d-cite key="saharia2022photorealistictexttoimagediffusionmodels"></d-cite>, and the fully open-source Stable Diffusion <d-cite key="rombach2022highresolutionimagesynthesislatent"></d-cite>.
 These models are traditionally developed based  on the framework of Denoising Diffusion Probabilistic Models (DDPM) <d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite>.
 In this probabilistic framework, the forward diffusion process is modeled as a Gaussian process with Markovian properties.
 Conversely, the backward denoising process employs neural networks to estimate the conditional distribution at each time step.
 The neural networks involved in the denoising process are trained to minimize the evidence lower bound (ELBO) <d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite> <d-cite key="luo2022understandingdiffusionmodelsunified"></d-cite>, akin to the approach used in a Variational Autoencoder (VAE) <d-cite key="Kingma_2019"></d-cite>.

 In this post, we present a deterministic perspective on diffusion models.
 In this method, neural networks are constructed to function in the opposite way of a deterministic diffusion process that gradually deteriorates images over time.
 This training allows the neural networks to reconstruct or generate images by reversing the diffusion process without using any knowledge of stochastic process.
-This method simplifies the derivation of diffusion models, making the process more straightforward and comprehensive.
-Within this deterministic framework, diffusion models can be fully explained and derived from scratch using only a few straightforward mathematical equations in this concise, self-contained post.
+This method simplifies the derivation of diffusion models, making the process more straightforward and comprehensible.
+Within this deterministic framework, diffusion models can be fully explained and derived from scratch using only a few straightforward mathematical equations, as shown in this concise, self-contained post.
 This approach requires only basic mathematical knowledge, eliminating the need for lengthy tutorials filled with hundreds of complex equations involving stochastic processes and probability distributions. <d-cite key="luo2022understandingdiffusionmodelsunified"></d-cite>.

 ## **Deterministic Forward Diffusion Process**